caddyserver/website/src/docs/markdown/extending-caddy.md

 }
 ```

 This is typically where host modules will load their guest/child modules, but it can be used for pretty much anything.
+Module provisioning is done in an arbitrary order.

-Provisioning MUST NOT depend on other apps, since provisioning apps is done in an arbitrary order.
-To rely on other app modules, you must wait until after the Provision phase.
+A module may access other apps by calling `ctx.App()`, but modules must not have circular dependencies.
+In other words, a module loaded by the `http` app cannot depend on the `tls` app if a module loaded by the `tls` app depends on the `http` app.
+(Very similar to rules forbidding import cycles in Go.)

 Additionally, you should avoid performing expensive operations in `Provision`, since provisioning is performed even if a config is only being validated.
 When in the provisioning phase, do not expect that the module will actually be used.